xullnn/ls_pull_over_push/230/answers.md

 answer:

 - `DOMContentLoaded` fired when the building of Document Object Model is finished, and before page(interfaces) displayed to user, so it's at the place 3.
-- `load` fired when all html, js, and all related assets(css, image, videos etc) finishes loading, so it's at place 5.
+- `load` fired when all html, js, and all related assets(css, image, videos etc) finish loading, so it's at place 5.
-- `load` event is fired at a very late moment of a page's life cycle, waiting for all assets to finish loading is an uncertain situation, so it's not very useful.
-Instead, `DOMContentLoaded` fired when the DOM built successfully, which is the point when the main frame of a page is built, that's when most useful interactions can happen.
+- `load` event is fired very late during a page's life cycle, waiting for all assets to finish loading is an uncertain situation, so it's not very useful.
+Instead, `DOMContentLoaded` fired when the DOM is built successfully, that's when most useful interactions can happen.

 What's is event listener in JavaScript?

-answer: the answer of 'what' is tightly bound with the 'how'.
-An event listener is like a monitor attached to specific DOM object(s), which can detect and recognize an interaction happening between user and the device(browser), if the interaction meets the pre-specified event type, it will invoke some predefined procedures(functions).
+answer: An event listener is like a monitor attached to specific event target(s), which can detect and recognize an event occurring, then based on the type of the event, some predefined operations may be executed.

 What's the difference between `target` and `currentTarget` properties of an `Event` object?

-answer: `target` refers to the exact DOM object that the event is happening on. `currentTarget` refers to the DOM object that we originally attach the event.
+answer: `target` refers to the exact event target that the event is happening. `currentTarget` refers to the event target that we originally attach the event.
 The difference is not obvious until we use event delegation.

-For any event triggered in a webpage, what are the default starting and ending DOM objects of the event dispatching path?
+For any event triggered on a webpage, what are the default starting and ending object of the event dispatching path?

-answer: when an event is happened on a webpage, the dispatch of it won't start with the `currentTarget` or `target` object.
-Instead the event will first be dispatched to the top most object `window`, then all the way down to where the event is exactly happened or say the `target`, then from there it reverses the dispatch direction, all the way up back to the `window` again.
+answer: when an event happens on a webpage, the dispatch of the event won't start with the `currentTarget` or `target` object.
+Instead the event will first be dispatched to the top most object `window`(of type `EventTarget`), then all the way down to the `target`, then from there it reverses the dispatch direction, all the way back up to the `window` again.
 So the starting and ending points are both `window` object.

 Will the dispatching of an event be stopped after the event is triggered once in the bubbling phase?